UT-RAM/viki/docs/framework_description.rst

 Framework description
 =====================

 The AeroWorks robotics framework is software aiming to enable the quick and easy start up of experiments involving ROS.
+It can help a student that is new to a experimental setup to quickly start where the previous contributor stopped.
+For example: if you are designing a position-controlled quadrotor, based on on-board camera and IMU info, you can immediately start a position-controlled drone based on external cameras (OptiTrack), redo/validate the experiments of the researcher who created that setup, and focus on your research.

 There are a few parts to the framework: